-1 (4) refer clients to another lawyer or LLLT pursuant to an agreement not otherwise 2 prohibited under these Rules that provides for the other person to refer clients or customers 3 to the lawyer, if 4 (i) the reciprocal referral agreement is not exclusive, and 5 (ii) the client is informed of the existence and nature of the agreement.
-6 7 address of at least one lawyer or law firm responsible for its content.
+1 (4) refer clients to another lawyer or LLLT pursuant to an agreement not otherwise 2 prohibited under these Rules that provides for the other person to refer clients or customers 3 to the lawyer, if 4 -------------------------------------- 5 -------------------------------------- 6 (c) Any communication made pursuant to this Rule shall include the name and office 7 address of at least one lawyer or law firm responsible for its content.
 8 9 Comment 10 [1] To assist the public in learning about and obtaining legal services, lawyers should be 11 allowed to make known their services not only through reputation but also through organized 12 information campaigns in the form of advertising.
 Advertising involves an active quest for 13 clients, contrary to the tradition that a lawyer should not seek clientele.
 However, the public's 14 need to know about legal services can be fulfilled in part through advertising.
 This need is 15 particularly acute in the case of persons of moderate means who have not made extensive 16 use of legal services.
 The interest in expanding public information about legal services ought 17 to prevail over considerations of tradition.
 Nevertheless, advertising by lawyers entails the 18 risk of practices that are misleading or overreaching.
 19 20 [2] This Rule permits public dissemination of information concerning a lawyer's name or 21 firm name, address, e-mail address, website, and telephone number; the kinds of services the 22 lawyer will undertake; the basis on which the lawyer's fees are determined, including prices 23 for specific services and payment and credit arrangements; a lawyer's foreign language 24 ability; names of references and, with their consent, names of clients regularly represented; 25 and other information that might invite the attention of those seeking legal assistance.
-26

-1 [3] Questions of effectiveness and taste in advertising are matters of speculation and 2 subjective judgment.
-Some jurisdictions have had extensive prohibitions against television 3 and other forms of advertising, against advertising going beyond specified facts about a 4 lawyer, or against "undignified" advertising.
-Television, the Internet, and other forms of 5 electronic communication are now among the most powerful media for getting information 6 to the public, particularly persons of low and moderate income; prohibiting television, 7 Internet, and other forms of electronic advertising, therefore, would impede the flow of 8 information about legal services to many sectors of the public.
-Limiting the information that 9 may be advertised has a similar effect and assumes that the bar can accurately forecast the 10 kind of information that the public would regard as relevant.
-But see Rule 7.3(a) for the 11 prohibition against a solicitation of a possible client through a real-time electronic exchange 12 initiated by the lawyer.
-13 13 13 14 [4] Neither this Rule nor Rule 7.3 prohibits communications authorized by law, such as [4] Neither this Rule nor Rule 7.3 prohibits communications authorized by law, such as notice to members of a class in class action litigation.
-14 14 15 14 15 16 notice to members of a class in class action litigation.
-14 15 16 17 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer 14 15 16 17 18 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer [5] [Washington revision] Except as permitted under paragraphs (b)(1) (b)(4), lawyers are 14 15 16 17 18 19 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer [5] [Washington revision] Except as permitted under paragraphs (b)(1) (b)(4), lawyers are not permitted to pay others for recommending the lawyer's services or for channeling 14 15 16 17 18 19 20 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer [5] [Washington revision] Except as permitted under paragraphs (b)(1) (b)(4), lawyers are not permitted to pay others for recommending the lawyer's services or for channeling professional work in a manner that violates Rule 7.3.
-A communication contains a 14 15 16 17 18 19 20 21 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer [5] [Washington revision] Except as permitted under paragraphs (b)(1) (b)(4), lawyers are not permitted to pay others for recommending the lawyer's services or for channeling professional work in a manner that violates Rule 7.3.
-A communication contains a recommendation if it endorses or vouches for a lawyer's credentials, abilities, competence, 14 15 16 17 18 19 20 21 22 notice to members of a class in class action litigation.
-Paying Others to Recommend a Lawyer [5] [Washington revision] Except as permitted under paragraphs (b)(1) (b)(4), lawyers are not permitted to pay others for recommending the lawyer's services or for channeling professional work in a manner that violates Rule 7.3.
+[3] Questions of effectiveness and taste in advertising are matters of speculation and subjective judgment.
+Some jurisdictions have had extensive prohibitions against television and other forms of advertising, against advertising going beyond specified facts about a lawyer, or against "undignified" advertising.
+Television, the Internet, and other forms of electronic communication are now among the most powerful media for getting information to the public, particularly persons of low and moderate income; prohibiting television, Internet, and other forms of electronic advertising, therefore, would impede the flow of information about legal services to many sectors of the public.
+Limiting the information that may be advertised has a similar effect and assumes that the bar can accurately forecast the kind of information that the public would regard as relevant.
+But see Rule 7.3(a) for the prohibition against a solicitation of a possible client through a real-time electronic exchange initiated by the lawyer.

+[4] Neither this Rule nor Rule 7.3 prohibits communications authorized by law, such as notice to members of a class in class action litigation.

+[5] [Washington revision] Except as permitted under paragraphs (b)(1)-(b)(4), lawyers are not permitted to pay others for recommending the lawyer's services or for channeling professional work in a manner that violates Rule 7.3.
 A communication contains a recommendation if it endorses or vouches for a lawyer's credentials, abilities, competence, character, or other professional qualities.
-Paragraph (b)(1), however, allows a lawyer to pay
+Paragraph (b)(1), however, allows a lawyer to pay for advertising and communications permitted by this Rule, including the costs of print directory listings, on-line directory listings, newspaper ads, television and radio airtime, domain-name registrations, sponsorship fees, Internet-based advertisements, and group advertising.

-26 advertising.
 A lawyer may compensate employees, agents and vendors who are engaged to

+Paying Others to Recommend a Lawyer